HyperCard: Similar systems

 In addition, many of the basic concepts of the original system were later re-used in other forms.
 Apple built its system-wide scripting engine AppleScript on a language similar to HyperTalk; it is often used for desktop publishing (DTP) workflow automation needs.
 In the 1990s FaceSpan provided a third-party graphical interface.
 AppleScript also has a native graphical programming front-end called Automator, released with Mac OS X Tiger in April 2005.
 One of HyperCard's strengths was its handling of multimedia, and many multimedia systems like Macromedia Authorware and Macromedia Director are based on concepts originating in HyperCard.

 AppWare, originally named Serius Developer, is sometimes seen to be similar to HyperCard, as both are rapid application development (RAD) systems.
 AppWare was sold in the early 90s and worked on both Mac and Windows systems.

-Zoomracks, a DOS application with a similar "stack" database metaphor, predates HyperCard by 4 years, which led to a contentious lawsuit against Apple.
+Zoomracks, an application for the Atari ST and IBM PC compatibles with a similar "stack" database metaphor, predates HyperCard by four years, which led to a contentious lawsuit against Apple.